jacamo-lang/jacamo-web/readme.md

 ```
 See http://yourIP:8080 for a web interface (see the console for the right IP:port).
 You can also try `gradle marcos`, `gradle bob`, and go to `/examples` for more sample projects and information about how to run them.

+### Making front end changes
+If you want to make changes to the jacamo-web front end, install [Node.js](https://nodejs.org/) and install the webpack client with ``npm install -g webpack client``.
+Then, install the jacamo-web front end dependencies by running ``npm install`` in the project's root repository.
+Run the webpack watch task with ``npm run watch``.
+All changes you make to JavaScript files will be automatically built and deployed to your local jacamo-web instance.

 ### Using a local docker

 ```sh